cyrilletuzi/angular-async-local-storage/docs/INTEROPERABILITY.md

 export class AppModule {}
 ```

-If you see this configuration (`IDBNoWrap` set to `false`),
-unfortunately you can't manage interoperability,
-and you *can't* change the configuration either if your app is already in production,
-as **it would mean the loss of all previously stored data**.
+If you see this configuration (`IDBNoWrap` set to `false`), unfortunately you cannot manage interoperability, and you *cannot* change the configuration either if your app is already in production, as **it would mean the loss of all previously stored data**.

 ## Configuration

 ### `indexedDB` database and object store names

-When storing in `indexedDB`, names are used for the database and the object store,
-so you will need that all APIs use the same names.
+When storing in `indexedDB`, names are used for the database and the object store, so you will need that all APIs use the same names.

 - Option 1 (recommended): change this lib config, according to your other APIs: